Welcome to the NewCAL project website!

 If you were unable to attend the September Community meetings, video footage has been posted and can be viewed here:

 Community meetings are opportunities for residents to hear directly from, and speak to, the project team.
-These meetings will also be broadcast live with active links that will be posted to prior to each meeting (see above).
-Note that video streaming will be archived and can be viewed at a later date.
 In addition, there are five meetings of various committees and commissions which will be opportunities to listen to our elected and appointed officials and speak with the project team about this important project.
 Additional Community and Committee/Commission meetings are listed below as well as on the project flyer.No votes are anticipated at any of these meetings, or at any meeting, until 2020.
 These meetings will be used to update interested parties, solicit feedback, and listen to the community.

 In addition to the Community and Committee/Commission meetings, residents are welcome to join a “Chat with the Commissioner” every other Friday morning at the Newton Senior Center from 8am to 10am starting on 9/13 and running through this fall.
 This will be an opportunity for residents to speak directly with the Public Buildings Commissioner regarding the NewCAL project.